metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_role_v6_manifest.md

 - `db_labels` (Map of String) DatabaseLabels are used in RBAC system to allow/deny access to databases.
 - `db_labels_expression` (String) DatabaseLabelsExpression is a predicate expression used to allow/deny access to Databases.
 - `db_names` (List of String) DatabaseNames is a list of database names this role is allowed to connect to.
+- `db_permissions` (Attributes List) DatabasePermissions specifies a set of permissions that will be granted to the database user when using automatic database user provisioning. (see [below for nested schema](#nestedatt--spec--deny--db_permissions))
 - `db_roles` (List of String) DatabaseRoles is a list of databases roles for automatic user creation.
 - `db_service_labels` (Map of String) DatabaseServiceLabels are used in RBAC system to allow/deny access to Database Services.
 - `db_service_labels_expression` (String) DatabaseServiceLabelsExpression is a predicate expression used to allow/deny access to Database Services.